Harry Waldo Warner

-Harry Waldo Warner (4 January 1874 - 1 June 1945) was an English viola player and composer, one of the founding members of the London String Quartet and a several times Cobbett Competition winner for his chamber music.
+Harry Waldo Warner (4 January 1874 – 1 June 1945) was an English violist and composer, one of the founding members of the London String Quartet and several times a Cobbett Competition winner for his chamber music.

 Early life

 Born in Northampton (at 57 Grafton Street) Warner studied from the age of 14 at the Guildhall School of Music under Alfred Gibson for violin and Orlando Morgan for composition, later becoming a professor there.
-After giving some violin recitals he concentrated on the viola.
+After giving some violin recitals, he began to concentrate on the viola.

 The London String Quartet

-In 1908 Charles Warwick-Evans (1885-1974) was leader of the Queen's Hall cellos and Warner was first viola in Thomas Beecham's New Symphony Orchestra.
+In 1908, Charles Warwick-Evans (1885–1974) was leader of the Queen's Hall cellos, and Warner was first viola in Thomas Beecham's New Symphony Orchestra.
 Warwick-Evans formed the idea of a string quartet worked up to the standard of a solo virtuoso, and approached Warner.
 He was enthusiastic, and then Thomas W. Petre (second violin) was found and finally Albert Sammons, the new Concertmaster of Beecham's orchestra, was asked to lead the quartet.